cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 export AWS_SECRET_ACCESS_KEY=YOUR_ACCESS_KEY
 ```

-3. **If using Azure,** run the following command and follow the on screen instructions to authenticate the session:
+3. For Azure, run the following command and follow the on screen instructions to authenticate the session:

 ```bash
 az login